mlstyszynski/techfest2019/README.md

  Note: In a CirrOS based VM default login is `cirros` and the password is `gocubsgo`

  Note:
- + the VM created may need a static arp entry for the BMS
+ + the VM created may need a static arp entry for the BMS due to the vqfx limitation where tunneled arp messages sometimes use vni 0
  + make sure the BMSes from the lab are not using as the last octet the IP@ `.1` or `.2` as these are reserved IP@ - change it to an unused IP@ from the given subnet at the BMS when needed

  `arp -s 100.0.201.12 2c:c2:60:63:51:e4`